What kind of pets do retired racing Greyhounds make?

 Why do they wear muzzles?

-The Greyhound is a wonderfully unique creature blessed with both the ability to be very competitive and aggressive while on the track, yet on the other hand, a very loving and docile companion, living to please a beloved owner.
-They wear muzzles while racing for two reasons: to help racing officials determine the outcome of a photofinish race, and to protect the Greyhounds from injury during the excitement of the chase.
+The Greyhound is a wonderfully unique creature blessed with both the ability to be very competitive and aggressive while on the track, yet very loving and docile.
+They wear muzzles while racing for two reasons: to help racing officials determine the outcome of a photo finish race, and to protect them from injury during the excitement of the chase.

 Why do Greyhounds need to be kept on a leash?

-A leash assures the Greyhound protection from disasters, such as barbed wire fencing, contact with wild animals, traps and poison.
-Greyhounds have no fear of cars and other hazards in our world and as history has proven, the Greyhound is an animal born to run.
-Greyhounds are accustomed to walking on a leash and enjoy the exercise, as well as the attention they receive from the people who pass by.
+A leash protects Greyhounds from potential injury from dangers such as barbed wire fencing, contact with wild animals, traps, and poison.
+Retired racing greyhounds have little experience with cars and other hazards in our world and, as history has proven, are born to run.
+Greyhounds are accustomed to walking on a leash and enjoy the exercise as well as the attention they receive from the people who pass by.